amanrai31/jsDOM/README.md

 So DOM is API for HTML & XML documents provides a tree-like structure where each node is an object representing part of the page. ( INSHORT => DOM is Obj model of HTML documents).

-Node type  => Eevery item (element, text, comment, etc.) in the document is represented as a node.
+Node type  => Every item (element, text, comment, etc.) in the document is represented as a node.
 Text inside an element/tag is itself a node(child of that element node).

 - Element          =>  Main => `e.g. <div>, <p>,<ul>`
 - Text             =>  "Hello"